anbjos/5g_mixed-numerology/README.md

 ```

 This function operates on a `RadioDownLink` structure, transforming its contents from the frequency domain (bins) to a time-domain OFDM symbol.

-Sure!
-Here's the improved version with the **motivation and reference fully integrated into the text body**, flowing naturally:

 #### With Cyclic Prefix